Synonym(s)

 DefinitionThis section has been translated automatically.

 The grapevine or vine, Vitis vinifera, originally comes from the Caucasus.
-In the meantime, it also grows here, in the Upper Rhine lowlands, in the Danube river basin, in the Mediterranean region, in Asia Minor and Transcaucasia.
-The leaves are heart-shaped, the flowers are in racemes.
+It now also grows here in the Upper Rhine Plain, in the Danube river basin, in the Mediterranean region, in Asia Minor and Transcaucasia.
+The leaves are heart-shaped and the flowers are in clusters.

-Phytotherapeutically, the r0t-dyed autumn leaves of the vine, the vine leaves(Vitis viniferae folium rubrum) are used.
+The red-colored autumn leaves of the grapevine, the vine leaves(Vitis viniferae folium rubrum), are used phytotherapeutically.

 Pharmacodynamics (Effect)This section has been translated automatically.